 Take Snack Breaks

 Snacking sometimes gets a bad rap, but packing healthy snacks to nosh on throughout your day can actually keep you skinny.
 A study released by the Advances in Nutrition journal found that consuming high-fiber, high-protein snacks promotes weight loss.
 The reason: Healthy snacking keeps your blood sugar from spiking, preventing hunger pangs, cravings, and body fat storage.
 An ideal snack choice?
 Nuts.
 The balance of protein, fiber, and healthy fats is sure to keep you satisfied between meals.

-Almost 60 percent of your body is water, which makes it vital to every important metabolic process.
+Almost 60% of your body is water, which makes it vital to every important metabolic process.
 In one study of 173 overweight women, those who added 1 liter of daily water to their diets lost five extra pounds over the course of a year, and if you time it right, the effects can be even greater.
 When researchers from Virginia Tech had subjects drink two glasses of water before each meal, they found that those subjects lost 30% more body fat over 12 weeks.
 That said, making beverage blunders is one of the easiest ways to gain belly fat—as the average American drinks 450 sugar-loaded calories a day.
 Replace half of what you drink with water and you'll save 23 pounds per year!

 Order a La Carte